NickSuttonDicken/BotwStats/README.md

 ## Compatibility

-This mod was tested with Tears of the Kingdom v1.1.0 .
-Probably won't work with v1.0.0 but should work with v1.1.1
+This mod was tested with Tears of the Kingdom v1.1.1 .
+Probably won't work with v1.0.0 but should work with v1.1.0 and v1.1.2

 This mod is not compatible with any mod that alters any of the following files:
 ### BotwStatsNormal